jcar87/beman.conan/README.md

 conan remote add beman ./beman.conan
 ```

-Note: Conan Center needs to be configured as a remote as well
+Note: Conan Center needs to be configured as a remote as well (for `gtest`)

 Build and run example project: